irkovalenko/irkovalenko/README.md

 ## Hello there 👋

 I'm a PowerBI data analyst with nearly 3 years of experience who is shifting towards developer role.
-Currently I'm learning PHP.
+Currently I'm working part-time while learning PHP.
 Based in 🇳🇱.

 # Contact: